types of italian cheese

 14. Fontina

-Fontina must be mentioned on our Italian cheeses list, mostly because it’s a type of cheese which has similar types to find all over the world.
-You could think about the Gouda, a softer Cheddar, or the Hungarian Trappista, they are really similar in taste to the Fontina.
+Fontina must be mentioned on our Italian cheeses list, mostly because it’s a type of cheese that has similar types found all over the world.
+You could think about the Gouda, a softer Cheddar, or the Hungarian Trappista, they are similar in taste to the Fontina.

 Fontina is a hard cheese made with cow milk, and it has a soft and melting-in-the-mouth texture.
 This is the symbolic cheese of the Aosta Valley.
 Fontina producers use whole fresh milk to make this cheese and the aging lasts for a minimum of three months.